jwestfall69/openkey-kabuki/README.md

 Details on *what* to program can be found in MAME's decryption code for the [kabuki CPU](https://github.com/mamedev/mame/blob/master/src/mame/capcom/kabuki.cpp#L73).

+## Project Status
+**PCB:** I would consider the design PCB done at this point.
+I'm open to any input on changes/improvements as this is my first PCB design.

+**Firmware:** Need to get untested games tested

+**Documentation:** Done

 ## Supported Games
----
 openkey-kabuki supports either having a 5 position switch or using solder jumpers for picking which game key to use.
+For the switch, ensure the switches are fully set.
+You should hear a click sound as you change the position.

-Below is a list of support games and what switches/jumpers must be used for each.
+Below is a list of supported games and what switches/jumpers must be used for each.

 #### Mitchell
 | Switch<br>12345 | Program ROM Labels | MAME Sets | Game Names | Tested / Working |